SanthoshAshokkumar/storytime/readme.md

 Control Sense using your Voice!
 Great for accessibility and funky demos

-See full description and details at http://www.webofwork.com/qlik-sense-voice-control-extension-for-accessibility
+See full description and details at http://www.webofwork.com/qlik-sense-story-timeline-extension

 Built for Qlik Sense 2.2.4>

 Built by Adam Cooke (http://webofwork.com/)

 ##About:

+Use the powerful associative data engine of Qlik Sense with the incredible coolness of the [Timelinejs3 library](https://timeline.knightlab.com/)

+Bring your stories to life

+This extension lets you bring story timelinejs timelines into Qlik Sense and use Qlik Sense data.

+TimelineJS is an open-source tool that enables anyone to build visually rich, interactive timelines.

+TimelineJS can pull in media from a variety of sources.
+Twitter, Flickr, YouTube, Vimeo, Vine, Dailymotion, Google Maps, Wikipedia, SoundCloud, Document Cloud and more!

+See some [Timelinejs3 examples]https://timeline.knightlab.com/#examples)

-This extension lets you create dynamic story board timelines using Qlik Sense Data.
-It is based on the powerful Timelinejs3 library.
+This extension lets you embed timelines inside Qlik Sense applications, combining two extremely powerful technologies to make something even better!:D

-it lets you embed youtube videos, tweets, dropbox pdfs, wikipedia pages and text stories into a time series and is a great way to tell a story.
+MOVINGIMAGE

 Example Use cases:
 1) Project management - view the stages of the project